Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Experiments

 \subsection{RL-D$^2$ Implementation of Google Research Football}

-For the Google Research Football we used the same features using in \cite{song2023boosting} and the same scenarios settings for training and evaluation.
+For Google Research Football, we used the same features as in \cite{song2023boosting} and the same scenario settings for training and evaluation.
 We implemented the RKL version of RL-$\text{D}^2$ with a single-step ratio in a PPO \citep{schulman2017proximal} framework.
-For the state embeddings we used an additional transformer similar to the one used for the diffusion process.
-The transformer outputs an state embedding for each player, which are fed as a condition for the action-transformer while also fed to a value-head MLP network that outputs a value for each player.
-The value is trained as mentioned in \cite{wen2022mat}.
-We trained the mode over 100M enviornemnt steps for \textit{11 vs 11}, \textit{5 vs 5} and \textit{corner} and 10M for the rest of the scenarios.
+For the state embeddings, we used an additional transformer similar to the one used for the diffusion process.
+The transformer outputs a state embedding for each player, which is fed as a condition for the action transformer and also fed to a value-head MLP network that outputs a value for each player.
+The value is trained as described in \cite{wen2022mat}. {We trained the model and baselines over 1G environment steps for \textit{11 vs 11} and 500M for the rest of the scenarios.}